TOLO (TV channel)

 TOLO (طلوع) is a commercial television station operated by MOBY Group in Afghanistan.
 Launched in 2004, it became one of the first commercial stations in the country and laid the foundation for an accessible media outlet by offering a large library of shows.
-A Dari Persian language channel led and owned by Tajiks, it is Afghanistan's most popular television channel.
+It is one of the most popular television channels in Afghanistan and broadcasts shows in both Dari-Persian and Pashto.

+History

-The station was launched in Kabul, and as of November 2007 it was broadcasting in 14 cities in Afghanistan on free-to-air and throughout the region by terrestrial antenna and by satellite.
-Its sister channels are TOLOnews, on air all day and Lemar TV, in the Pashto language.
+The station was launched in Kabul in 2004, and by November 2007 it was broadcasting in 14 cities in Afghanistan on free-to-air and throughout the region by terrestrial antenna and by satellite.
+Its sister channels are TOLOnews, on air all day, and Lemar TV, in the Pashto language.

 TOLO was the subject of documentary film in 2012 called The Network, by Eva Orner.
 The film saw limited international release in 2013.

-Reality TV

-West Ta East

-A reality series based on the lives of socialites who have moved back to Afghanistan, trying to relate to ordinary Afghans in a war-torn country.
-It was created by Ramiz King, who is also one of the main characters on the show, together with his sister Rohina.

-Afghan Star

-TOLO’s first game-show reality programme focused on the competition of singing in between talented people of Afghanistan and judged by the superstars of the industry of Kabul.
-The programme is an adaptation and remake of the Idol Franchise.

-The show was the subject of the 2009 documentary film Afghan Star, which won two awards at the 2009 Sundance Film Festival.